danderson00/release-em/README.md

-commonConfig||**Release It!** specific configuration for all packages configPath|'release-em'|Specify the configuration file path dryRun|false|Do not touch or write anything, but show the commands increment|'patch'|Increment "major", "minor", "patch", or "pre*" version; or specify version interactive|false|Prompt each change noCommit|false|Don't create a git commit or tag for released packages
+commonConfig||**Release It!** specific configuration for all packages configPath|'release-em'|Specify the configuration file path dryRun|false|Do not touch or write anything, but show the commands githubRelease|false|Create a github release for packages being released increment|'patch'|Increment "major", "minor", "patch", or "pre*" version; or specify version interactive|false|Prompt each change noCommit|false|Don't create a git commit or tag for released packages